-A dog bite victim in Indiana can recover compensation under the doctrines of negligence, negligence per se, scienter, and intentional tort; additionally, there is compensation for mail carriers and others carrying out duties on behalf of the state.
+A dog bite victim in Indiana can recover compensation under the doctrines of negligence, negligence per se, scienter, and intentional tort; additionally, there is compensation for police officers, firemen, mail carriers and others carrying out duties on behalf of the state or federal government.

 - Litigation forms and other materials for attorneys

 - If your case involves injury to a dog, see When a Dog Is Injured or Killed